 It will include multiple plenary sessions as well as concurrent breakout sessions.
 There will be ample opportunity for networking.
-The current agenda is available here

 The Framework has been available and used by many organizations across the nation’s critical infrastructure and other sectors since February 2014 when it was published.
 It also is being used in other countries.
 This workshop is designed for people who already have a foundational knowledge of Framework.
 NIST recommends that registrants visit the Framework’s web page and the Framework Overview webcast to gain foundational knowledge before the workshop.

 Among other information, visitors to that web page will find videos on two webcasts held on March 1 that introduce and review the Framework and describe in detail the proposed changes.